cconrad/dotfiles/README.md

 This repo is heavily influenced by [TechDufus](https://github.com/TechDufus/dotfiles)'s repo.
 Go check it out!

+**IMPORTANT:** Do not install this without studying the code.
+The repo is primarily for my own use and secondarily to share bits that may be useful to others.

 ## Goals

 Provide fully automated multiple-OS development environment that is easy to set up and maintain.